-A level of balance between data misfit and model complexity is defined by a trade-off parameter.
-This trade-off parameter is calculated by first determining the appropriate level for each sounding, and then smoothing it along line.
-The inversions are subsequently re-run with the smoothed trade-off parameter used at each sounding.
-The resulting models are much more consistent from sounding to sounding and allow for geologic features to be more easily interpreted.
+In an inversion we attempt to find a model that has a minimum of structure and also adequately fits the data.
+The balance between data misfit and model complexity is controlled by a trade-off parameter.
+The final value of trade-off parameter is calculated by first determining a best trade-off parameterfor each sounding, and then smoothing the trade-off parameters along the line.
+The inversions are subsequently re-run with the smoothed estimate of the trade-off parameter used at each sounding.
+The resulting models are more consistent from sounding to sounding and allow for geologic features to be more easily interpreted.
 While some soundings will still be either over- or under-fit with the predicted data, the inconsistency is greatly reduced from when a fixed trade-off parameter is used, and generally more appropriate models are produced.